 When security deposits aren’t appropriately managed, it can cause financial woes to the landlord.
 As a property manager, you should know about your state's laws on security deposits.
 In this article, we’ll cover essential tips to help you manage them efficiently.

-As a landlord, you should always stay updated on the landlord-tenant laws in your state.
+.
 Different states set limits on how much money you can collect from a tenant in the form of a security deposit.
 Charge too much from your tenant, and you’ll be liable to return the amount or even more.

 In some states, you may need to keep your security deposit in a separate interest-bearing account.
 You might also have to pay the interest you earn from your account to the tenant.
 Most states except Louisiana, West Virginia, and North Carolina will ask you to keep a written accounting of the deposit.
 This means you need to give a signed security deposit receipt to your tenant.

 Keep all security deposit information in your lease agreement

 Landlords must make sure to keep all necessary security deposit rules and records in the lease agreement.
 Here is a list of things you should include: